junxit/us-congress-bills-109/bill.md

 ## § 4.
 Restrictions on Disposition of Certain Properties

 - **(a)** *Prohibition on Disposition of Certain Property*
-  - **(1)** *In general* The Washington Metropolitan Area Transit Authority (hereafter in this section referred to as the “Transit Authority”) may not sell, lease, or otherwise convey or dispose of the property described in paragraph (2).
+  - **(1)** *In general* The Washington Metropolitan Area Transit Authority (hereafter in this section referred to as the “Transit Authority”) may not sell, lease, or otherwise convey or dispose of the property described in paragraph (2) unless the Transit Authority meets each of the following conditions:
+    - **(A)** The Transit Authority has held a separate, additional public hearing after October 20, 2005, regarding the disposition of the property at which members of the general public had the opportunity to comment.
+    - **(B)** The Transit Authority has submitted a report to the Committee on Government Reform of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate on the costs and benefits associated with the disposition of the property, the impact of the disposition on parking facilities available at the Vienna Metrorail station, and the effect of the disposition on the capacity of the Vienna Metrorail station and the entire Metrorail system.
   - **(2)** *Property Described* The property described in this subsection consists of approximately 3.75 acres located in Fairfax County, Virginia, and is contained in all or part of the following parcels on the Fairfax County tax map:
     - **(A)** Parcel 48—1((1)), 90 Portion.
     - **(B)** Parcel 48—1((1)), 91B Portion.